Systemcluster/wrappe/README.md

 On Windows, the runner executable is compiled for the [windows-subsystem](https://rust-lang.github.io/rfcs/1665-windows-subsystem.html) and runs without creating a console window.
 If this flag is set, a console will be created unconditionally.

 Without this flag the runner executable will still attach to a console if started from one.

+#### verify-files

+Check for the existence of all payload files before skipping extraction.

 #### compression